 3. Check Out Alternative Routes to Financing

-The SBA is a great resource for obtaining the loan or financing solution you need for your business, but it’s certainly not the only one.
-If you’re dealing with SBA loan denial, but you need cash flow fast, you may not have 90 spare days to wait (not to mention the time-consuming nature of applying for an SBA loan).
+The SBA is a great resource for obtaining the loan or financing solution you need for your business, but it's certainly not the only one.
+If you're dealing with SBA loan denial but need cash flow fast, you may not have 90 spare days to wait (not to mention the time-consuming nature of applying for an SBA loan).

 There are fast and easy ways to get the funding you need.
 Depending on what type of SBA loan you were attempting to obtain and the reason for why you were denied, there's a wide range of options that could be a sound alternative that works for your business today.